plaidfinch/myxine/README.md

    `localhost:1123/some/arbitrary/path`: you'll see a web page with the HTML fragment you just posted set as the contents of its `<body>`.
-3. When you **POST** some more HTML to that same path, the changes will be instantly updated on the web page before your eyes!
+3. When you **POST** some more HTML to that same path, the changes will be instantly updated on the web page.

 Some more things you can do: